wsor4035/dev.luanti.org/content/for-engine-devs/meetings.md

 # Meetings

 Core developer meetings are held when needed.
-They take place in the #minetest-dev [IRC](/about/irc) channel.
+They take place in the #luanti-dev [IRC](/about/irc) channel.

 This Wiki page contains the meeting plans for upcoming meetings, and meeting notes for previous meetings.